RobertDober/earmark_tag_cloud/README.md

     tag_cloud --version
     tag_cloud [ options... <file> ]

-convert file from Markdown to HTML.using Earmark and allowing for TagCloud annotations
+convert file from Markdown to HTML.using Earmark and allowing for EarmarkTagCloud annotations

 cond do